jannschu/datamatrix-rs/README.md

   the Data Matrix code was forked into zxing.
 - [libdmtx](https://github.com/dmtx/libdmtx) is the most prominent open source C library for encoding and decoding Data Matrix.
-It has a more limited optimizer compared to the specification, but is still very useable.
+It has a more limited optimizer compared to the specification, but it can also decode Data Matric codes from images.
 - [zxing-cpp](https://github.com/nu-book/zxing-cpp) is a C++ port of zxing, it also contains some improvements.
 - [OkapiBarcode](https://github.com/woo-j/OkapiBarcode) is a Java library with